mandelsoft/spiff/README.md

 The ` merge` command offers the option `--partial`.
 If this option is given spiff handles incomplete expression evaluation.
 All errors are ignored and the unresolvable parts of the yaml document are returned as strings.

+It is possible to read one file from standard input by using the file name `-`.
+It may be used only once.
+This allows using spiff as part of a pipeline to just process a single stream or to process a stream based on several templates/stubs.

 ### `spiff diff manifest.yml other-manifest.yml`

 Show structural differences between two deployment manifests.